BrennanB/quartz/content/Generic WAFFLES Content/Event Etiquette & Expectations.md

 *Dress code is strictly enforced on each day of competition.*

 1. Team members should wear a [[W.A.F.F.L.E.S.]] team shirt on competition days, including on load-in/practice day.
-2. All members of the team must wear their current-year W.A.F.F.L.E.S. team shirt, as the [[sponsor]] logos on the back are updated annually.
+2. All members of the team must wear their current-year W.A.F.F.L.E.S. team shirt, as the [[Sponsor]] logos on the back are updated annually.
 Family members are encouraged, but not required, to wear a current-year W.A.F.F.L.E.S. shirt.
 	- Shirts from previous seasons can be worn at off-season events and on load-in/practice day for official events.
 3. All team members must wear black pants, leggings, black jeans (without any rips or washout), or black skirts.
 Skirts must be paired with leggings.
 	- Leggings should be black or W.A.F.F.L.E.S.-themed